 Though less common, young dogs can still develop malignant tumors including mast cell tumors, lymphoma, and osteosarcoma.

-Mast cell tumor: A mast cell tumor, or MCT, is the most common skin tumor in dogs, representing a cancer of a certain blood cell typically involved in the body’s response to allergens and inflammation.
+Mast cell tumor (MCT): Mast cell tumor in dogs, are the most common skin tumor, representing a cancer of a certain blood cell typically involved in the body’s response to allergens and inflammation.
 Mast cell tumors can also affect other parts of the body: the spleen, the liver, the gastrointestinal tract, and bone marrow.

 Lymphoma: Accounting for 15 to 20% of malignant tumors in dogs is lymphoma, a cancer of lymphocytes.
 Chemotherapy has proven successful with this cancer, adding months, even years to a young dog’s life.